 And then there’s the top row of key.
 Instead of keyboard keys, the hotkeys and Function keys are now integrated into the deck as capacitive buttons.
 They look fantastic and work pretty decently, but there is a catch.

 There are tons of other features with this laptop too, including a very large selection of configuration options – something I really appreciate since I tend to be very picky.
-And more powerful abilities than any of the XPS 13 models available in the past.
+And more powerful abilities than any of the XPS 13 models available in the past, or the

 But is it all worth it?
 It’s certainly not cheap, especially considering the hardware you’re getting.
 But it is definitely a work of art and quite unique compared to the competition.
 I think there’s definitely a target audience for this model, as it’s probably not for everyone, but let’s dig into the details to see if it’s right for you.